Zero-Tang/portable-dlmalloc/README.md

 - `USE_DL_PREFIX`: This flags makes all routines from `dlmalloc` has `dl` prefix so that you can avoid name-conflict issues.
 - `DEFAULT_GRANULARITY`: This constant determines the size granularity when `dlmalloc` calls `custom_mmap`.
 The default is 64KiB.

+Note: the following samples with Custom Port do not keep track of allocated pages.
+There will be unreleased pages after your program quits even if you freed all allocated buffers.
+If you port `dlmalloc` to programs that are volatile to its address-space (e.g.: Kernel-Mode drivers, pluggable dynamic libraries), you have to keep track of allocated pages and release them before you quit.

 ## Build
 This chapter describes how to build this `dlmalloc` library.
 Note that this chapter emphasizes on the given samples.
 If you wish to port `dlmalloc` to your platform, it's recommended to check out [Port to Your Platform](#port-to-your-platform) section, which provides the generalized guide for building the portable `dlmalloc`.
 You should be able to use this generalized guide if you are familiar with your compiler suite / build system.